z9fr/gmail-hack/README.md

 This is a pure bash script to perform dictionary attack to gmail accounts.

-How to Run the Script:
+How to Run the Script ?

     $./hack-gmail.sh --help

-             or

-    $./hack-gmail.sh --options

-How to Run the Script ?

-  You can get the options using :
-    $ ./hack-gmail.sh --help
-    or
-    $ ./hack-gmail.sh --options

- To perform dictionary attack
+To perform dictionary attack ?

-    $ ./hack-gmail.sh --gmail
+    $./hack-gmail.sh --gmail

-How to Run the Script:

-    $ python3 main.py

 heres a screenshot of the Script: